essif-lab/framework/docs/terms/pattern-party-actor-action.md

 ---
 id: pattern-party-actor-action
-title: "Pattern: Party-Action (Scope: eSSIF-Lab)"
+title: "Pattern: Party-Actor-Action"
 scopeid: essifLab
 type: pattern
-typeid: party-action
+typeid: party-actor-action
 stage: draft
 hoverText: "This pattern captures the foundational concepts and relations that we need for thinking about how things get done.
 It answers questions such as: 'Who/what does things?', 'How are their actions being guided/controlled?', 'Who controls whom/what?', 'Who/what may be held accountable?'"
 ---